SudoKy0t0/SudoKy0t0.github.io/_posts/2026-03-09-htb-busqueda-writeup.md

 ### system-chekup.py

-Looks like a custom python code to run some commands on the system.
+Looks like a custom python code to run a list of commands on the system, mainly related to docker.

 ```bash
 svc@busqueda:~$ sudo /usr/bin/python3 /opt/scripts/system-checkup.py -h